 \subsection{Validity of the factorization approximations}

-We first study to what degree collinear factorization provides a good approximation of the DIS process in the model by comparing the full $F_T^\DIS$ calculated as in Eq.\eqref{eq:FT_full} with the factorized $F_T^\CF$ \eqref{eq:FT_approx} calculated with the model PDF \eqref{eq:model_PDF}.
+We first study to what degree collinear factorization provides a good approximation of the DIS process in the model by comparing the full $F_T^\DIS$ calculated as in Eq.~\eqref{eq:FT_full} with the factorized $F_T^\CF$ calculated with the model PDF \eqref{eq:model_PDF} according to Eq.~\eqref{eq:FT_approx}.
 (The longitudinal structure function identically vanishes at LO, and an analogous test would require one to extend the model calculation to NLO, which goes beyond the scope of this article.)

 We do this first in Figure~\ref{fig:FT}, where $F_T^\DIS$ is plotted as a black line, and various factorized $F_T^\CF$ structure functions computed at $Q^2=4$ GeV$^2$ with the scaling variables collected in Table~\ref{tab:xapprox} are represented by colored lines.
 We adopt the same choice of model parameters as in the study of the internal kinematics performed in Section~\ref{sec:numerical_validation}, and present a more detailed study of model parameter variations in Appendix~\ref{app:systematics}.

-One can immediately notice that the same pattern observed in Section~\ref{sec:numerical_validation}.
-First, the asymptotic kinematic choice $x=x_B$ (blue line) is very unstable with respect to the model parameters -- something already observed in Ref.~\cite{Moffat:2017sha} for $k_T$-dependent structure functions.
-Second, taking into account mass corrections by using the $\bar x = \xi_q$ or $\bar x = \xiqnew$ scaling variables provides a much better and more stable approximation of $F_T^\DIS$.
+One can immediately notice the same pattern observed in Section~\ref{sec:numerical_validation}.
+Firstly, the asymptotic kinematic choice $\bar x=x_B$ (blue line) is very unstable with respect to the model parameters, as already observed in Ref.~\cite{Moffat:2017sha} for $k_T$-dependent structure functions.
+Secondly, taking into account mass corrections by using the $\bar x = \xi_q$ or $\bar x = \xiqnew$ scaling variables provides a much more stable and numerically closer approximation of $F_T^\DIS$.
 Finally, the $\kTsq$ corrections theoretically estimated with $\bar x = \xiqTnew$ (but not controllable experimentally) explain most of the remaining differences.
-One can also see that none of the factorized cross section does respect the kinematic $x_B \leq \xbmax$ bound (unless one was working strictly in the Bjorken $Q^2 \to \infty$ limit), which is a first illustration of the fact that the adopted factorization approximation breaks 4-momentum conservation, as already remarked in Section~\ref{sec:CF}.
+One can also see that none of the factorized cross sections respect the kinematic $x_B \leq \xbmax$ bound (unless one worked strictly in the Bjorken $Q^2 \to \infty$ limit), which is a first illustration of the fact that the adopted factorization approximation breaks 4-momentum conservation, as already remarked in Section~\ref{sec:CF}.